Buffalo and Susquehanna Railroad: Baltimore and Ohio era

 The Baltimore and Ohio was attempting to assemble a short cut across northern Pennsylvania to get from Chicago to New York City.
 The Buffalo, Rochester and Pittsburgh Railway would have been used to gain access to the Buffalo and Susquehanna at DuBois.
-The B&O would have used the B&S tracks from DuBois to Sinnemehoning, where a new 73 mi line would have been built parallel to the Pennsylvania Railroad tracks, to connect to the Reading Railroad at Williamsport, PA.
+The B&O would have used the B&S tracks from DuBois to Sinnemehoning, where a new 73 mi line would have been built parallel to the Pennsylvania Railroad tracks, to connect to the Reading Railroad at Williamsport, Pennsylvania.

-It is ironic that the Baltimore and Ohio wanted to obtain the BR&P and B&S to get a route to NYC.
+It is ironic that the Baltimore and Ohio wanted to obtain the BR&P and B&S to get a route to New York City.
 A few years earlier, the BR&P already had a route to New York City.
 In 1892 the Buffalo, Rochester and Pittsburgh Railway made a contract with the Beech Creek Railroad and the Philadelphia and Reading Railroad to secure an outlet for soft coal to tidewater (Atlantic Ocean ports, Philadelphia and New York).
 The Buffalo, Rochester and Pittsburgh Railway built a line (the Clearfield and Mahoning Railroad) 26 miles from DuBois to Clearfield.
 In Clearfield it connected to the Beech Creek Railroad.
-The Beech Creek had a connection with the Reading in the town of Williamsport, Pa.
+The Beech Creek had a connection with the Reading in the town of Williamsport, Pennsylvania.
 The Reading went all the way to Philadelphia and New York City (via the Jersey Central).

 Shortly after the approval of the merger was announced, the Buffalo and Susquehanna announced a $4 dividend, the first in six years since the shutdown of the mines in Sagamore, although now the Baltimore and Ohio was the only stockholder.

 In January 1932, the Baltimore and Ohio officially took over operations of the Buffalo, Rochester and Pittsburgh Railway, the Buffalo and Susquehanna Railroad Corporation, as well as all the subsidiary lines, including ownership of the Buffalo and Susquehanna Coal and Coke Company.
-The Baltimore and Ohio received forty-four 2-8-0 locomotives.
+The Baltimore and Ohio received 44 2-8-0 locomotives.

 The Buffalo and Susquehanna still existed, on paper at least, as the B&O assumed all operations.
 The B&S 2-8-0 engines were renumbered into the B&O system, and some new ones appeared for passenger and express service.
 The B&O never really put much into the line, only supplying the line with minimal improvements and support.
 The new shorter B&O route across northern Pennsylvania was soon lost to antiquity, as the Great Depression forced the Baltimore and Ohio to focus on other issues to stay profitable.